 How to make Tiny Little Planet Photos?Erstellt: | Aktualisiert:

-Little planet photograph are looking very cool and offer an effect where a photo (typically a panorama) is modified in a way that it looks like a planet.
+Little planet photos are looking very cool and deliver an effect where a photo (typically a panorama) is modified in a way that it looks like a planet.
+Let's run through the major steps to create such photos yourself.

 The major steps to create a little planet photo are: